Eyevinn/player-analytics-specification/README.md

 See the [Specification README](specification/README.md).

-The specification consists of typescript definitions, a generated JSON schema, documentation , and an event flow.
+The specification consists of typescript definitions, a generated JSON schema, documentation, and an event flow.

 The specification is strictly for tracking playback quality using a concise set of events, that must follow a predictable sequence.